fred49/linshare-cli/README.rst

-Each line which begins with "#" and ";" is a comment.
+Each lines which begins with "#" or ";" are comments.

-"str" means that we are expecting a string. boolean (true, false) or integer can be expected.
+"str" is the type of data we are expecting, str for string, bool for boolean (true, false) or int for integer.
 Every optional attributes, like host, are prefixed by ";".
 Mandatory attributes are not prefixed.